-The problem arises because, for surplus maximizing terms, inaccuracy in interpretation would either have an asymmetrical effect on the buyer and on the seller or would lead the parties to adjust the contractual price.
+A problem arises because, for surplus maximizing terms, inaccuracy in interpretation would either have an asymmetrical effect on the buyer and the seller, or would lead the parties to adjust the contractual price.
 When the price remains fixed and the buyer’s expected profit equals its profit when interpretation is always accurate but the seller’s expected profit necessarily decreases.
 To see why, let us return to the numerical example.
 If the parties’ bargaining power is equal, the price will be the mean of the seller's costs (100) and the buyer's valuation (200) (i.e., 150).
-Given a fixed price, if, for example, there is a .5 probability that the court’s interpretation is accurate and a .25 probability it will adopt any of the two other interpretations, the seller’s profit will be the contractual price (150) minus its expected costs (.5*100+ .25*320=130).
+Given a fixed price, if, for example, there is a probability of 0.50 that the court’s interpretation is accurate and a probability of 0.25 that it will adopt any of the two other interpretations, the seller’s profit will be the contractual price (150) minus its expected costs (0.50*100+ 0.25*320=130).
 That is, the seller’s profits when courts are always accurate (50) are greater than its expected profits when courts might err (20).
-Thus, tough the outcome is unbiased from the buyer’s perspective, it is biased from the seller’s point of view.
+Thus, though the outcome is unbiased from the buyer’s perspective, it is biased from the seller’s point of view.

-To put things differently, when interpreting surplus maximizing terms, if the possible interpretations do not affect the expected profits of one party and the price remains fixed, the expected profits of the other party necessarily decrease compared to its profit if courts’ interpretation is always accurate.
+To put things differently, when interpreting surplus maximizing terms, if the possible interpretations do not affect the expected profits of one party and the price remains fixed, the expected profits of the other party necessarily decrease compared to its profit if the courts’ interpretations are always accurate.

-It is therefore likely that a sophisticated seller would require a higher price given variance in interpretation.
-Consider how the contractual price would be adjusted to reflect the seller’s additional costs from interpretive errors.
-Let’s again assume that there is a .5 probability that the court will enforce the accurate interpretation of the term and a .25 chance it will enforce one of the other two alternatives.
+It is therefore likely that a sophisticated seller would require a higher price given the variance in interpretation.
+To consider how the contractual price would be adjusted to reflect the seller’s additional costs from interpretive errors, let’s again assume that there is a probability of 0.5 that the court will enforce the accurate interpretation of the term and a probability of 0.25 that it will enforce one of the other two alternatives.
 Here, as we saw, the seller’s expected costs are 130 and the buyer's expected valuation is 200.
 Thus, if the parties’ bargaining power is equal, they will set the price at 165.

 Formally, if α denotes the buyer’s exogenous bargaining power, and contract interpretation is always accurate, the price would be set at vi*-α si*.
 Introducing inaccuracy changes the parties’ expected costs (or benefits).
-When parties adjust the contractual price to reflect these changes the contractual price is set at Evi-α E[si].
-Because inaccuracy in interpretation reduces the joint surplus Esi<si*, if variance in interpretation does not affect the buyer’s valuation Evi=vi*, the contractual price would necessarily increase by αsi*-Esi.
-That is, the expected profits of both seller and buyer would be reduced compared to their expected profit were courts interpretation is always accurate.
+When parties adjust the contractual price to reflect these changes, the contractual price is set at Evi-α E[si].
+Because inaccuracy in interpretation reduces the joint surplus Esi<si*, if the variance in interpretation does not affect the buyer’s valuation Evi=vi*, the contractual price would necessarily increase by αsi*-Esi.
+That is, the expected profits of both seller and buyer would be reduced compared to their expected profit were courts’ interpretations always accurate.

 Thus far we saw that, when it comes to purely distributive terms, we reach similar conclusions to those offered by Schwartz and Scott.
-Applied to surplus maximizing terms, however, we differ from Schwartz and Scott on three related points: first, that their concept of unbiased interpretive outcome cannot be applied to such term; second, that inaccuracy in interpretation would often affect the contractual price; and third, that sophisticated, risk-neutral parties have an incentive to invest in increasing the courts’ accuracy in interpretation.
+Applied to surplus maximizing terms, however, we differ from Schwartz and Scott on three related points: first, that their concept of an unbiased interpretive outcome cannot be applied to such term; second, that inaccuracy in interpretation would often affect the contractual price; and third, that sophisticated, risk-neutral parties have an incentive to invest in increasing the courts’ accuracy in interpretation.